speckdavid/shakey2016/Readme.md

 <br>

 ## 0. Installing Shakey 2016 <a name="installing"></a>
 The Shakey 2016 system can be executed on a real robot, the PR2, or as a simulation.
 The Robot Operating System (ROS) is necessary to run this project.
 Our system is optimized (and recommended) for [ROS Hydro Medusa](http://wiki.ros.org/hydro/Installation/Ubuntu) and an Ubuntu 12.04 LTS (Precise) system.
 Once you have set up a [catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) you can clone the Shakey 2016 Repository into your source folder (src) and build it as shown [here](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
-Now the Shakey 2016 project should be installed and ready for use.
+Now the Shakey 2016 project should be installed and is ready for use.

 <br>

 ## 1. Shakey Quickstart (with Simulation)
-Here we explain how to run an already existing scenario and how to evalute it.
-First of all start the simulation and start the robot system.
+Here we explain how to run an already existing scenario.
+First of all, start the simulation and the robot system.
 ```sh
 $ roslaunch shakey_executbale shakey_world.launch pkg:=($find shakey_quickscenario) &
 ```